 Paint quality drops when contractors feel price pressure.
 "We use professional-grade paint" could mean anything.
 Ask for the specific product and verify it's actually professional quality, not the contractor-grade stuff sold in bulk.

 Crew experience varies dramatically.
+According to the Bureau of Labor Statistics, skilled painters earn a median wage of $48,660 per year, with the top 10 percent earning over $76,550 (BLS Occupational Outlook, May 2024).
 The low bidder might send a crew that's fast but sloppy, or inexperienced but cheap.
 Quality painting requires skilled application, not just speed.

 Coverage gets skimped when time runs tight.
 Instead of two proper coats, you might get one heavy coat that looks acceptable but doesn't perform long-term.